alexkuz/eslint-plugin-jinja/README.md

  (function() {
     'use strict';

-    /* plain jinja variables are converted into strings (preferred quotes are getting from .eslintrc file) */

-    var a = 'this is' + '  some_variable  ';
+    /* plain jinja variables are converted into zeroed out regex patterns to avoid having to guess preferred quotes */ var a = 'this is' + /00000000000/;

     /* if it is already in string, it is wrapped with spaces */